BCIT-LTC/qcon-api/README.md

 # Qcon-api

-`qcon-api` is a question conversion processor that enables accurate text conversion from Word into an LMS import package.
+`qcon-api` is a question converter that enables accurate text conversion from Word into an LMS import package.
 It requires the frontend, `qcon-web` to work correctly.
 Together, these apps form the [`Qcon` service](https://qcon.ltc.bcit.ca).

 ## Quick Start